weleoka/ardeidae/README.md

 I strongly recommend the custom Ardeidae client:
 $ git clone https://www.github.com/weleoka/ardeidae.client.git
-Then in the ardeidae folder, i.e. in your project root:

-    $ npm install ardeidae

 The server depends on some other modules.
 Websocket and the mysql drivers for node.js.
+As well as a module for encrypting passwords.

     $ npm install websocket@1.0.3
     $ npm install mysql@2.5.4
+    $ npm install password-hash-and-salt@0.1.2